Skip to main content

 With regard to the Monroe County Community School Corporation and the Richland-Bean Blossom School Corporation, LWV-BMC supports the following:

-6. Funding of uncollected lunch fees in a way that does not depend on charitable contributions and does not result in the shaming of students whose families have not paid their fees.
+c.
+Funding of uncollected lunch fees should be handled in a way that does not depend on charitable contributions and does not result in the shaming of students whose families have not paid their fees.

-8. Programs for continuing adult education and training.
+a.
+Programs for continuing adult education and training should be funded and supported.

 Planning of Land Use: LWV-BMC supports sound planning and zoning in Monroe County and advocates community action on behalf of sound planning.